chime/terraform-aws-alternat/README.md

 Both are deployed by the Terraform module located in [`modules/terraform-aws-alternat`](modules/terraform-aws-alternat).

-### NAT instance Auto Scaling Group and standby NAT Gateway
+### NAT Instance Auto Scaling Group and Standby NAT Gateway

 The solution deploys an Auto Scaling Group (ASG) for each provided public subnet.
 Each ASG contains a single instance.
 When the instance boots, the [user data](modules/terraform-aws-alternat/alternat.sh.tftpl) initializes the instance to do the NAT stuff.